Gurobi/modeling-examples/drone_network_1_2/README.md

 The notebook files come from the [Gurobi Days Digital 2022](https://www.gurobi.com/gurobi-days-digital-event-2022/) presentation *Maximizing Survival to Time-Sensitive Medical Events: Drone-Network Design Queueing MINLP Model*.

-If you have a full Gurobi license you can download the notebook and unput data csv files, otherwise to run notebook in Colab on a limited license, [click here](https://colab.research.google.com/github/Gurobi/modeling-examples/blob/master/drone_network_1_2/drone_network_gcl.ipynb).
+If you have a full Gurobi license you can download the notebook and input data csv files, otherwise to run notebook in Colab on a limited license, [click here](https://colab.research.google.com/github/Gurobi/modeling-examples/blob/master/drone_network_1_2/drone_network_gcl.ipynb).

 The model and data come from the following studies: